ThiKieuDungNgo/cilia-ad-ppi/README.md

   4. Gene Expression Analysis Based on Age
   5. Gene Expression Analysis Based on Gender

-  Note: Data handling and cleaning code is excluded from this file
+  Note: Data handling, cleaning, normalization, and transformation code is excluded from this file
   ## LICENSE
   MIT License